pedropaulofb/langstring/README.md

 #### `get_strings_lang`

-The `get_strings_lang` method retrieves all text entries for a specific language from the MultiLangString.

-**Examples**:

-- Retrieving text entries for a language
+Returns a list of all text strings associated with a particular language code in the MultiLangString.
+This method is useful for scenarios where only the text content (without language tags) is needed for a specific language, such as generating language-specific reports or content.

+Example:

 ```python
 # Import necessary class